johnbender/writing/_posts/2012-10-09-fixing-coffeescripts-ambiguities-with-operational-semantics.md

   <img src="/assets/images/diagrams/cs-type-derivation-original-issue.png"></img>
 </div>

-Once the derivation tree reaches the outermost term it breaks because once again we have no type definition for the application of `true` to a lambda term like `(-> false)`.
+Once the derivation tree reaches the outermost term it breaks because once again we have no type rule for the application of `true` to a lambda term like `(-> false)`.
+It's a type error.

-!! application of inference rules is one way to detect different between terms where type inference isn't possible

 So what's been gained thusfar by applying the formalism of operational semantics and type derivations?
 It's clear that types, inferred or otherwise, would prevent at least the original case `(-> true)() -> false` as you can see from the type derivation.
 Unfortunately type derivation or type inference would only alert the end user and not an author in the middle of creating a language and then only if the result of the leftmost lambda term is not a lambda term.
 That is, if the leftmost lambda term evaluates to a lambda term the the whole thing is well typed.
 This means type information/derivations alone can't help identify this syntactic ambiguity.

 ## Detecting Ambiguity

 Still, there is clearly an important difference here.
-Even if the two terms will *not* result in a type error under evaluation (eg, see the snippet below), they have different type derivations.
-The fact that the syntactic difference is seemingly very small in spite of the fact that the type derivation is different may suggest a way to detect ambiguities.
+Even if the two terms will *not* result in a type error under evaluation (See the snippet below for an example), they have different types.
+Knowing the difference in types and also that the two expresions are "similar" might be enough.

+As an aside, you might wonder what value building up type derivations has since the difference in the final type is clear.
+In another language though it may be that two terms with the same type, with different type derivations might have very similar syntax.
+It may even be possible here and I'm simply not clever enough to think of an example.
+In any case the type derivation does carry extra information that shouldn't be discarded without good reason.

 ```coffeescript
 # fails